-Student t Name: •••••••••••••••••••••••••••••••••••••••
+Student : Name:

-1. The School
+Ι. The School

 The e school will undertake to:

-• care for your child's safety and happiness; ensure that your child achieves his or her for school community; provide a balanced curriculum and meet in achieve high standards of work and behavi and developing a sense of responsibility; keep you informed about general school mat child's progress in particular; be open and welcoming and offer opportunitie of the school. dividual needs; or through building good relationships
+• care for your child's safety and happiness; ensure that your child achieves his or her fuschool community; provide a balanced curriculum and meet ind achieve high standards of work and behavious and developing a sense of responsibility; keep you informed about general school matter child's progress in particular; be open and welcoming and offer opportunit life of the school. ividual needs; or through building good relationships ers (e.g. through The Link), and your

-Brith flerenstarten
+Smith perentaally

-Sig nature(s)Headteacher Chair of Governors
+Sigr nature(s)Headteacher Chair of Governors

 2. The Parents/Guardians

 I/we shall undertake to:

-• uniform; l any other opportunities for home learning; bout my/our child's progress;
+• uniform; any other opportunities for home learning; bout my/our child's progress;

-Signature(·

-3. The Pupil
+Signature(s)

-l sha all undertake to:
+3 .
+I sha The Pupil all undertake to:

-attend school regularly and on time; bring all the equipment I need every day ar wear the school uniform with pride and be to all my classwork and homework; follow the school's behavior curriculum at a be polite and helpful to others; help to keep the school free from litter and respect all school property; behave appropriately at all times, including (visit junior schools with prior permission only tidy in appearance; Ill times i.e. SLANT, STEPS and SPACE; graffiti; to and from school;
+attend school regularly and on time; bring all the equipment I need every day and wear the school uniform with pride and be tide all my classwork and homework; follow the school's behavior curriculum at all be polite and helpful to others; help to keep the school free from litter and grespect all school property; behave appropriately at all times, including the visit junior schools with prior permission only) dy in appearance; I times i.e. SLANT, STEPS and SPACE; graffiti; to and from school;

-Signature: · Date:
+Sianature: Date: